Rwandese Republic: Electrogaz Compact Fluorescent Lamp Distribution Project

 (Community Development Carbon Fund)

 Current Context: Rwanda is a developing country with about 90% of the population engaged in, mainly subsistence, agriculture.
 It is the most densely populated country in Africa and is landlocked with few natural resources and minimal industry.
-Rwanda continues to receive substantial aid and obtained IMF-World Bank Heavily Indebted Poor Country (HIPC) initiative debt relief in 2005-06.
-Rwanda also received Millennium Challenge Account Threshold status in 2006.
-Rwanda faces acute electricity supply shortage even though only 7% of its total population is connected to the grid.
-Therefore, it is imperative that while developing electricity access in the residential sector, the electricity consumption should simultaneously be reduced or limited.
+Rwanda obtained IMF-World Bank Heavily Indebted Poor Country (HIPC) initiative debt relief in 2005-06 as well as the Millennium Challenge Account Threshold status in 2006.
+Despite the fact that Rwanda has effectively used the aid for development, the country still remains vulnerable to fluctuations in aid flows.
+Electricity access has increased from 6% in 2009 to 18% in 2012, but the country still faces acute electricity supply shortage, and thus it is imperative that, while developing electricity access in the residential sector, energy savings should simultaneously be increased.

-Community Benefits Plan: This efficient lighting project will benefit the customers providing them high quality, low price CFLs, thereby reducing their electricity consumption and their bills.
-It also enables the poorest clients to afford access to electricity on a more sustainable basis while proposing a competitive alternative to traditional fuels – such as kerosene lamps and small batteries, which have a negative impact on the local and global environment and health.
+Community Benefits: This efficient lighting project provides customers high quality, and competitively priced CFLs.
+Thanks to the project 204,000 Rwandan households are benefitting from significant reductions in electricity consumption and bills.
+This enables the poorest clients to afford access to electricity on a more sustainable basis while proposing a competitive alternative to traditional fuels – such as kerosene lamps and small batteries, which have a negative impact on the local and global environment and health.